hmc-cs111-spring2023/project-georgia-reb/notebooks/Notebook1.md

 design process.

-After class on Monday, I decided that my goals for the week were to provide feedback to Kate, create an example program, and decide what language to use as my base language for the project.
+After class on Monday, I decided that my goals for the week were to provide feedback to Kate, create an example program, and decide what language to use as my host language for the project.

+Note, I had already decided last week that I am going to write an external DSL when working on my project proposal.
+I want to create a new language that is very targeted towards people writing crochet patterns, and I want full control over how this is converted to different outputs like markdown and PDFs.
+I am also excited by the idea of creating my own syntax from scratch.

-### Base language decision:
+### Host language decision:
 On Monday afternoon, I spent some time research the pros and cons of using Haskell and Python for this project.
 These are the only two languages I considered.